Apple Parental Controls (iPhones and Other Apple Devices)

 • Downtime allows parents to create a schedule for device and app usage

-• Only the apps and phone contacts the parent has chosen will be available during the scheduled Downtime
+• Only the apps and phone contacts the user has chosen will be available during Downtime

 • A reminder notification will appear 5 minutes before Downtime is scheduled to start